openedx/edx-documentation/en_us/shared/glossary/glossary.rst

   them, regardless of the unit status and regardless of whether the release dates have passed.

-  For more information, see :ref:`Preview Course Content`.
+  For more information, see `Preview Course Content`_.